LeaoMartelo2/LogNest/README.md

 # LogNest

-## A "Header file only" library for logfiles made in C, with focus on simplicity
+## A "Header file only" library for logging to files made in C, with focus on simplicity

 ![image](images/example2.png)